prannoymulmi/Brute-force-protection/README.md

 * Tutorial on implementing and testing SQLModel ORM to connect the database to the application <a href=https://sqlmodel.tiangolo.com/tutorial/fastapi/tests/#configure-the-in-memory-database>
   SQLMODEL</a>.
+* How to configure a custom logger in Json in python <a href=https://pypi.org/project/python-json-logger/> Json Logger</a>.
 * Biryukov, A., Dinu, D. and Khovratovich, D., 2016, March.
 Argon2: new generation of memory-hard functions for password hashing and other applications.
 In 2016 IEEE European Symposium on Security and Privacy (EuroS&P) (pp. 292-302).
 IEEE.